aikalee/bible-rag/README.md

 ### Data processing
 - **Number of documents in the corpus:** 9318
 - **Embedding Text:** Only titles, subtitles, and verses are embedded or indexed, due to the embedding model’s context window limitations.
+- **Data Structure:** JSON-formatted documents stored in MongoDB for efficient retrieval.

 ### Search Function
 - **Searching Approach:** A hybrid approach combining FAISS for dense vector retrieval and Whoosh for BM25 sparse retrieval, followed by result re-ranking.